bullhorn/sdk-rest/README.md

 ## Available as maven dependency

-There is a private maven repo on Artifactory
+There is a private Maven repository on Artifactory.

 ### Add repository to your pom